-The MAY\REGISTER list in the main server configuration file <bscw-runtime-path>/conf/config.py restricts the ability to register new email addresses to the listed BSCW users.
-If the MAY\REGISTER list is not empty, only the listed users (beside BSCW administrators) are allowed to create new email addresses using the [Invite Member] action in the member menu (see also the RESTRICT\MAIL in <bscw-runtime-path>/ conf/config.py for further methods to restrict registration.)
+The MAY\REGISTER list in the main server configuration file

+bscw-runtime-path>/conf/config.py restricts the ability to register new email addresses to the listed BSCW users.
+If the MAY\REGISTER list is not empty, only the listed users (beside BSCW administrators) are allowed to create new email addresses using the [Access $\rightarrow$ Invite Member] action (see also the RESTRICT\MAIL in bscw-runtime-path>/conf/config.py for further methods to restrict registration.)